Kevin Chang

 Majoring in Applied Mathematics

+Hi!
 Welcome to my page.
-I am passionate about programming, math, and biology.
-I’m interested in furthering my education computer science, as well as potential positions in the tech industry.
+I am generally pretty open-minded in terms of what I do, but some topics I am particularly passionate about are machine learning, bio-inspired/neuromorphic computing, and computational neuroscience.
+I’m interested in furthering my education in computer engineering, as well as potential positions in the tech industry.

 For a more thorough breakdown of my experiences, refer to my CV.